zmoazeni/zmoazeni.github.io/_posts/2013-04-27-why-csscss-doesnt-remove-duplication-for-you.md

 force me to consider the design of my code.
 And I don't think there is a single algorithm that satisfies all cases.

-It is always easy to do this without an automated tool for a small number of rules.
-But as your site/application grows it is extremely difficult to do all this mental juggling.
+Now you can obviously do this without an automated tool.
+And it is easy for a small number of rules.
+However as your site/application grows it is extremely difficult to continue this mental juggling.

 I like to think of csscss as a tool that helps **extend my intuition**, not replace it.